-Students will provide their own camera, tripod, media card, batteries. backup media and portable light.
+Students will provide their own camera, tripod, media card, batteries and backup media (flash-drive).
 They will learn about different camera types and will be assisted in acquiring new equipment if necessary.

+Students will do research and create original work reflecting the work of established artists that inspire them.

-Students will create work in and out of class related to technical and aesthetic exercises- these will be evaluated for the final grade.
-Students will demonstrate their mastery of photography with final collections of work assembled in a simple portfolios (grouping) for evaluation.
+Students will demonstrate their mastery of photography with a final collection of work assembled in a simple portfolio (grouping) for evaluation.